Get

 3. Moderate-Maintenance

-On practically all fronts (grooming, exercise, etc.), these dogs are low-maintenance.
+These dogs are low-maintenance on practically all fronts (grooming, exercise, etc.).
 However, when you add everything together, it can translate to a significant time investment each week.
-For instance, these dogs need to be brushed several times a week.
+For instance, Papillons need to be brushed several times a week.
 They also need to be taken for daily walks.
-They may get easily bored or destructive under some circumstances, as well.
+They may also get easily bored or destructive under some circumstances.

 Papillon